JustDare-Official/JustDare/FEATURES_AND_BUGS.md

 ## 🐞 Bug News List

 - **[May 2025]** _Known Issues:_
-  - Need to show the number of participants and viewers in the public dare card
+  - Show the number of participants and viewers in the public dare card
   -

 ---